.

 The output transformers have dual primary impedance taps of 5,000 ohms and 7,000 ohms.
 The secondary taps are 0, 4, 8, and 16 ohms.
 Using different output taps, the primary impedance can be set to different values.
 Amplifier output would be considered 8 ohms regardless of which output taps are used.

 The circuit above is what will be used for the power supply.
 The filament load is divided between the two transformer filament windings.
 The filament winding rated at 3.5 amps has V1, V2, V3, and V4, the four output tubes with a total load of 2.4 amps, 4-6SN7 at .6 amps each.
 With the 3.5 amp winding only loaded at 2.4 amps, to set the filament voltage closer to 6.3 volts, it will be necessary to add a little resistance in series with the filament line.
-The filament winding rated at 2 amps has V5, V6, V7, and V8; 2-6SN7 at .6 amps each, and 2-12AY7 at .3 amps each, with a total load of 1.8 amps.
+The filament winding rated at 2 amps has V5, V6, V7, and V8; 2-6SN7 at .6 amps each, with a total load of 1.2 amps.
+If necessary, some resistance will be added later depending on the actual voltage with a 1.2 amp load.

 A good option for using radial-type capacitors are these small ¾-inch capacitor clamps from justradios.com.
-The better part of a day was spent deciding where to mount the small capacitor clamps.
 Planning ahead to a time when the capacitors may need to be replaced, it is important that the clamp screw heads are easily accessible.
 The four capacitor clamps, two large and two small, all have the clamp screw heads facing up.

 Russell O Hamm paper, tubes versus transistors Class D, Class A & Class AB Loudspeaker distortion Selecting capacitors for the best performance Amplifier damping factor Push-pull balance - W T Cocking Cathode follower output Amplifier design for tube rolling 12AT7 Balanced input Half-watt 6SN7 headphone amplifier